 In my experience, the most excellent entertainers do what they do for the sake of the audience, not for the sake of performing.
 And for this contest, winners make that connection with their audience.
 They reassure their audience that they made the right decision to listen to you because you and your message are valuable to them.
 To the current and future winners of our Speaker Contest, make a concerted effort to harness these feelings in your audience and make this the performance of a lifetime.

-I’ll end on this note: Just as there are different divisions in sports, there are different tiers of speakers and Nordic Business Forum looks for the best the world has to offer.
-James and Anssi have risen to the challenge and, on behalf of my team, I’d like to thank Anssi for joining the contest and giving his all at the 2019 Nordic Business Forum in Helsinki.
-And, for anyone considering applying for the contest in the future, I hope these insights help you reflect on your abilities as a speaker and help you become a better public speaker, especially on all things related to business and leadership.
+I’ll end on this note: For anyone considering applying for the contest this year, I hope these insights help you reflect on your abilities as a speaker and help you become a better public speaker, especially on all things related to business and leadership.